Documentation

 How Credit Memo Approval Works in Cannabis

-The credit memo approval process in cannabis determines how a credit moves from initial creation to final application against a vendor payment.
-The platform manages this workflow, notifying both parties at each step and following up through the vendor's review window.
-Every credit memo follows the same path, whether it originates from a return, expiration, or co-marketing deal.
+The credit memo approval process in cannabis determines how a credit moves from creation to final application against a vendor payment.
+ShelfiQ, our AI, handles the vendor side end to end — sending the memo, answering questions with real data, and executing whatever the vendor decides — so the routine flow needs no action from your team.
+Every credit memo follows the same path, whether it originates from a return, expiration or destruction, or co-marketing deal.

-Our credit recovery platform eliminates the back-and-forth that usually happens over email and phone.
+Our credit recovery system replaces the back-and-forth that usually happens over email and phone.
 Vendors respond through their portal or by email reply, and the entire conversation is recorded in the credit memo's event log.

 Notifications at Every Step

 Both the retailer and vendor receive notifications throughout the process.
-Emails are sent when a memo is created, when the vendor responds, when a counter-proposal is submitted, when a credit is approved or voided, and on every reminder cycle through the review window.
+Emails go out when a memo is sent, when the vendor approves, approves a specific amount, or declines, when a credit is applied or voided, and on reminders before the response deadline.
 In-app notifications appear in each party's portal dashboard.
 See responding to credits for the vendor's perspective.

 Ready to start recovering what you're owed?
 Let's talk.